History Of Cocaine Vs Crack

 Sign Of Cocaine Users

 Identifying a person that has just ingested cocaine is quite an easy task.
 Due to the mental effects that the drug causes, a user may experience agitation or intense feeling of happiness, accompanied by loss of reality.
 Additionally, users experience sweating, increased heart rate that could lead to high blood pressure and large pupils.
 If cocaine is taken in high doses, the body temperature may also rise.
+Long term use can result in dependency and addiction, and users may require treatment at a drug rehab in Orange County.

 Effects Of Cocaine Use